 Family caregivers are frequently the subject of research studies about stress.
-Rightly so!
-As grown-up daughters and sons care for aging parents, they are faced with many new physical, emotional, financial, and practical demands.
-And this on top of their already busy lives!
+For good reason!
+As grown-up children care for aging parents, they are faced with many new physical, emotional, financial, and practical demands.
+And this on top of their already-busy lives!

-There are ways to manage stress so it does not get the better of you.
-It requires attention and time.
+Luckily, there are ways to manage stress so it does not run your life.
+It requires attention and time, though.
 It may mean you have to look at beliefs about yourself.
 You may have to take risks.
 You might need to say things or behave in ways that are new and perhaps uncomfortable.
 And sometimes it will require letting go, realizing you can’t do it all, and asking for help.
 For instance, you need time away from caregiving responsibilities to recharge your batteries.
 And hard as it may seem to be, experienced family caregivers will confirm that taking breaks actually makes you a better caregiver in the long run.

-Below are some stress management tips based on years of research with family members.
+Consider the stress management strategies described below.
+They are based on years of research with family members.
 They can help you become more emotionally resilient.
-And, even if only in small glimmers, these strategies can remind you that there are also rewarding and sometimes fun aspects to caring for a family member.
+And, even if only in small glimmers, these strategies can remind you that there are also rewarding and sometimes fun aspects to caring for a family member:

 When caring for an ailing loved one, it’s natural to focus on issues related to their health.
 An unintended consequence, however, involves risks to your own well-being.
 For instance, family caregivers often forego doctor visits for their own checkups.
 They are much more likely to be depressed than are noncaregivers.
 They are also more likely to eat poorly and not get enough sleep.
 In addition, many family caregivers turn to overeating, alcohol or prescription drugs to get relief.
 This is understandable, but not good for anyone.